-(b) If subdivision (a) is inapplicable or the Bureau determines the applicant or registrant did not make the showing of rehabilitation based on the criteria in subdivision (a), the Bureau shall apply the following criteria in evaluating an applicant's or registrant's rehabilitation.
+(b) If subdivision (a) is inapplicable or the Bureau determines the applicant or registrant did not make the showing of rehabilitation based on the criteria in subdivision (a), If the applicant has not completed the criminal sentence at issue without a violation of probation, the board determines that the applicant did not make the showing of rehabilitation based on the criteria in subsection (a), the denial, suspension, or revocation is based on professional misconduct, the suspension or revocation is based on a disciplinary action as described in Section 141 of the Code, or the denial, suspension, or revocation is based on one or more grounds specified in Sections 9841, 9853 or 9855.7 of the Business and Professions Code, the Bureau shall apply the following criteria in evaluating an applicant's or registrant's rehabilitation.
 The Bureau shall find that the applicant or registrant made a showing of rehabilitation and is presently eligible for a registration if, after considering the following criteria, the Bureau finds the applicant or registrant is rehabilitated:

-(1) The nature and the severity of the act(s) or crime(s) under consideration.
+(1) The nature and the severity of the act(s), professional misconduct, disciplinary action(s) or crime(s) under consideration.